rhaiscript/book/src/language/fn-ptr.md

 whose types are function pointers.
 The Rust type in question is `rhai::FnPtr`.

 A function pointer in Rhai is essentially syntactic sugar wrapping the _name_ of a function to call in script.
-Therefore, the script's _execution context_ is needed in order to call a function pointer.
+Therefore, the script's _execution context_ (i.e. [`NativeCallContext`]) is needed in order to call a function pointer.

-The type [`NativeCallContext`] holds the _native call context_ of the particular call to a registered Rust function.
-This type is normally provided by the [`Engine`] when a function is registered with the first parameter type being [`NativeCallContext`].

 ```rust,no_run
 use rhai::{Engine, FnPtr, NativeCallContext};